lorians22/ChickenMap/README.md

 ### Style and Formatting

-This code attempts to follow both [PEP 8](https://peps.python.org/pep-0008/) and the [Google Python Style Guide](https://google.github.io/styleguide/pyguide.html), with programmer's freedom on conflicting elements, and line width set to 100 characters (not 80) because it's 2023 and we have high-resolution and ultrawide monitors.
+This code attempts to follow both [PEP 8](https://peps.python.org/pep-0008/) and the [Google Python Style Guide](https://google.github.io/styleguide/pyguide.html), with programmer's freedom on conflicting elements, and line width set to 100, not 80, characters because it's 2023 and we have high-resolution and ultrawide monitors.

 ## Decisions (Nerd Questions)

 **Q:** Why did you define the mouse callback function as a nested function in `main()`?
 In previous versions, it was a method of the `MouseCallbackHandler` class.
 And why did you need it as an instance method before?

 **A:** My understanding was that nested functions have *read-only* access to variables in the enclosing scope.
 While this is true for variables, I determined (through testing) that it does not apply to attributes of a class instance or `SimpleNamespace`.
 So, I was able to define `mouse_input()` in main, reducing the need for a class.
-I had the callback function in a class before because it has no return statement and I needed to get `x` and `y` from it.
+I had the callback function in a class before because I needed to get `x` and `y` from it, and it has with no return statement.

 **Q**: Why did you make a coord a `SimpleNamespace`?